RhinoSecurityLabs/pacu/README.md

 ## Contact Us

 * We'd love to hear from you, whatever the reason.
-Shoot us an email at [pacu@rhinosecuritylabs.com](mailto:pacu@rhinosecuritylabs.com) anytime!
+Reach out on [the Rhino Security Labs Discord](https://discord.gg/8vFE7ucx9W).

 ## Disclaimers, and the AWS Acceptable Use Policy